ZhangxiangHu-Ripple/XRPL-specs/XLS-zkLightclient/README.md

 To address the high resource requirement and trust issue in running an XRPL node, this amendment proposes XRPL light client.
-The XRPL light client maintains a list of up-to-date XRPL ledgers (i.e., XRPL block headers) and apply the inclusion proof to verify that a transaction or an account state is valid on XRPL.
+The XRPL light client maintains a list of up-to-date XRPL ledgers (i.e., XRPL ledger headers) and apply the inclusion proof to verify that a transaction or an account state is valid on XRPL.
 However, XRPL light client itself cannot automatically update its internal states to ensure that
 the XRPL ledgers in the light client are consistent with those on the mainnet.
 Therefore, we leverage Zero-knowledge Proof technique to efficiently synchronize the state of XRPL light client with updated state of XRPL mainnet.

+In addition to reducing the cost of running a XRPL node, an XRPL light client could also be an essential building component in many applications.
+For example, in many blockchain interoperability solutions such as zkBridge, Succinct protocols, and Inter-Blockchain Communication, a blockchain needs to maintain a light client of the counter blockchain in order to track and efficiently verify the state of the counter blockchain.

 <!--
   The Abstract is a multi-sentence (short paragraph) technical summary.
 This should be a very terse and human-readable version of the specification section.
 Someone should be able to read only the abstract to get the gist of what this specification does.